Fatal3xcept10n/LLM-Telegram-Chatbot/README.md

 4. Generate a Telegram Bot API key:
    - Visit the BotFather on Telegram to create your bot and obtain the API key.
    - Create a file in the project folder named ``` apikey.py ```
-   - Edit this file and include your API key that you generated following the format below
+   - Edit this file and include this single line, making sure to replace with your own API key
      ```bash
         API_KEY = '[API key goes here]'
      ```